 Ye Wai Phyo Aung, co-founder and research manager of the domestic group Athan which promotes freedom of expression, said he couldn’t believe that Win Myint said Myanmar’s human rights situation had improved.

 He noted that officials have filed a growing number of cases against activists and protesters under the country’s Peaceful Assembly and Procession Law, which allows public demonstrations only if organizers first obtain permission from local authorities.

-Government officials, military officers, and high-ranking monks have increasingly been invoking other repressive laws, such as Article 66(d) of the Telecommunications Act and Article 17(1) of the Unlawful Association Act, to stifle journalists, ethnic minorities, and members of the political opposition.
+Government officials, military officers, and high-ranking monks have increasingly been invoking other repressive laws, such as Article 66(d) of the Telecommunications Act and Article 17(1) of the Unlawful Associations Act, to stifle journalists, ethnic minorities, and members of the political opposition.

 Article 66(d) criminalizes online defamation, while Article 17(1) criminalizes association with an unlawful group, such as an armed ethnic organization engaged in hostilities with the Myanmar military.

 “The human rights situation in Myanmar is getting worse,” he said.
 “For instance, we don’t have permission to hold any ceremonies in People’s Square and Park [in Yangon], although we could do so in previous years.
 We have restrictions everywhere.”

 “We don’t have any mechanism to protect people’s rights,” he said.

 Myanmar journalist Myint Kyaw, a member of the Myanmar Press Council, said existing laws are used to control people instead of protecting them.

 “The judicial system has threatened freedom of expression and the right to information,” he said.